-Elements of a Proposal
+Elements of an AMS Research Proposal

-IV.
-Travel, Health, and Safety
+V. Travel, Health, and Safety

 Travel, health, and safety factors must be addressed, even if a country is not on the warning or alert list, and even if the project will be conducted in the United States.
 This section should therefore include detailed information on transportation, phone communication access, emergency plans, medical resources, pre-departure vaccinations, and medications.
 If your proposal involves a country with a Department of State WARNING or ALERT, you must explain how you plan to incorporate necessary safety and security precautions.
 You can find a current list of warnings and alerts on the Department of State website by clicking here.
 Depending on the specific nature of the warning, you may also need to submit information according to Colgate's "Petitionable Travel" policy.
 You can find more details on that policy here.
 All proposals that concern travel outside of the country are subject to review by Colgate's risk managers.

 Keep in mind that a country may not have an official travel warning, yet "significant risks" may be described within Country-Specific Information Sheets and Travel Alerts.
 You must be prepared to address these concerns on your itinerary, in your timeline, and in greater detail in this section of your proposal.
+(500 words max.)

-V. Project Outcomes
+VI.
+Project Outcomes

+VII.
+Faculty Involvement Tell us about people who will serve as your advisers and mentors.
 What is your relationship to these people?
 Is one of them your academic adviser?
 Have they helped you select courses or find readings for this project?
 What is their involvement with your proposal?
 Describe some of the conversations you have had with these people.
 How will they support you as you finish?
+(250 words max.)

-IX.
+VIII.
 Funding Statement

 Please provide a statement indicating whether a part or all of the proposal is being submitted for any other research funding at Colgate or elsewhere.